RagnarB83/ash-documentation/docs/OpenMM-interface.rst

 ######################################

 It is possible to read in multiple types of forcefield files: AmberFiles, CHARMMFiles, GROMACSFiles or an OpenMM XML forcefieldfile.
 Note: In rare cases OpenMM fails to read in Amber/CHARMM/GROMACS files correctly.
 In those cases the Parmed library may be more successful (use_parmed=True).
-Requires ParMed (pip install parmed).
+Requires ParMed to be installed first (e.g. by pip install parmed).

 *Example creation of an OpenMMtheory object with CHARMM-files:*